-There are few cinematic experiences a fimgoer has when they see a new, groundbreaking work at a theatre.
+There are few cinematic experiences a filmgoer has when they see a new, groundbreaking work at a cinema.
 Though nobody would have expected it, new indie film The Witch is one of those cinematic experiences that many render impossible in the modern day of the Hollywood studios machine.

 The title screen reading “The VVitch: A New-England Folktale” introduces us to the world of early America.
 It immediately blends the supernatural paranoia of the new world with the desolate and pre-modern living, depicting as family’s life turning upside down after they are exiled from their village and forced to live out in the wilderness that is their new home.

 Set more than half a century before the Salem witch trials – probably the first thing that comes to mind when witnessing this 1630-set film – there are naturally lots of allusions throughout.
 Thomasin (Anya Taylor-Joy) is the eldest daughter in the central family, who has now created a home in a small remote plantation, due to their father William’s (Ralph Ineson) rigid religious beliefs getting them exiled earlier.
 Things especially go awry when their baby sibling is stolen during what seems to be a typical day.
 But from here, all the strange events begin to accumulate as the audience becomes aware that someone or something lurks in the forest that borders the property.